Adnan-Ali-007/Adnan-Ali-007/README.md

 <h1 align="center">Hi 👋, I'm Adnan Ali Ganaie</h1>
-<h3 align="center">A passionate fullstack developer from India, currently studying Btech in IT from NIT Srinagar.</h3>
+<h3 align="center">A passionate  developer from India, graduted with Btech in IT from NIT Srinagar.</h3>

-- 🌱 I’m currently learning **MERN STACK/Ml in python/DSA in java**

-- 👯 I’m looking to collaborate on **Mern stack projects/ML**

 - 👨‍💻 All of my projects are available at [https://adnan-ali-007.github.io/Personal-Portfolio/](https://adnan-ali-007.github.io/Personal-Portfolio/)

-- 💬 Ask me about **React/MERN Stack/Machine learning/UI/UX/**

 - 📫 How to reach me **Adnanali123456@gmail.com**

 - 📄 Know about my experiences [https://adnan-ali-007.github.io/Personal-Portfolio/](https://adnan-ali-007.github.io/Personal-Portfolio/)